-Ask yourself the following question to identify the programmes that you may apply for:
+The following question will help you to identify the programmes for which you may apply.

 |Step 1:||Create an account at www.admo.cityu.edu.hk/apply/system|

 |Input your email address, personal details and a password to create an application account.
 A confirmation email showing your application number and electronic ID (EID) will be sent to your email address.
 Use the EID and your selected password to log in to your application account.|

 Click on "Apply for New Programme(s)".
 Select "Application Type" (Bachelor's degree) and "Semester" (Semester A), then select the programme.

 Follow the instructions to complete the relevant sections of the online application and click "SAVE" before proceeding to the next section or logging off.